Case Study · Workforce Retention

 The Presenting Problem

 Voluntary turnover had been running at approximately 18% annually for three years — well above the historic mine baseline of 6–8%.
 Skilled trades, including mechanical and electrical maintenance positions, were the most affected categories, with departures concentrated in the 2–5 year tenure band.
-Management had drafted a wage adjustment package targeting market parity with the competing oil and gas operators, with an annual cost in the range of $4.8 million.
+Management had drafted a wage adjustment package targeting market parity with competing oil and gas operators, with an annual cost in the range of $4.8 million.

 Why It Mattered

-The proposed wage package was a significant ongoing cost, and there was reasonable concern within the leadership team that even at full market parity, the mine would still be at a disadvantage on schedule terms compared to the 14/14 rotation offered by oil and gas competitors.
+The proposed wage package was a significant ongoing cost, and there was reasonable concern within the leadership team that even at full market parity, the mine would still be at a structural disadvantage on schedule terms compared to the 14/14 rotation offered by oil and gas competitors.
 If the wage adjustment did not actually solve the problem, the operation would be carrying both the new payroll cost and the same retention challenge.
 Leadership wanted to test whether compensation was actually the primary driver before committing to the spend.

 Our Approach: The Four-Phase Methodology